luluconcha/mvp/README.md

 ### Run Your Development Servers

 - ****** VERY IMPORTANT**** When you are testing out the code, comment out the whole try/catch part of the createMailWithParams(magic) function in index.js.
-The two lines above are return the politician's data and .
+The two commented lines above can be used for testing.
 ****** IF YOU DO NOT DO THIS you will spend tokens everytime you save.
 Guess how I found out*********

 - Run `npm start` in project directory to start the Express server on port 4000